 - Mowing Differences: If you're patching an existing area of lawn and the new sod looks like a different type, keep in mind that the sod from our farm may be mowed at a different height (often a lower height).
 When you start mowing them at the same height and frequency, you'll see the differences fade.

 What About Different Types of Soil on the Rolls?

 Some of our fields are a mile long and the soil on one end of the field can be different from the other end.
 There's often not the same soil type all the way through a field.
 If you've ever looked down at farm fields from an airplane, you'll have seen the differences in soil types manifest in different colors.

 The soil attached to sod rolls is negligible and will not make a difference one way or another.
 Care for your entire lawn with the same watering, fertilization, and mowing routine and once the seams fill in you won't know the difference.

 Real World Examples

-Recently Mike Vecchio, manager of our Greenville, SC store, answered a customer who was worried about a mix up because his newly laid sod looked almost like a ''checkerboard."
+Mike Vecchio, store manager, answered a customer who was worried because his newly-laid sod looked like a checkerboard.
 Mike explained, "what you're seeing is the difference in maintenance.
 The sod is maintained at the farm different to how you maintain your lawn.
 Once you start to mow it all together, it will blend in and you will not see a difference."

 And then we have the picture above showing what appears to be three different types of sod.
 That concerned customer emailed us on May 7th, so we explained to him the situation.
 Six weeks later we checked in and he says it's growing in and beginning to blend.
 He kindly sent us this picture to show you.